Frequently Asked Coffee Questions

 We have used different roasters, including our own, designed by Old Chicago Coffee and made for us exclusively.
 No other roasts the way we do.
 The roaster is part of the great taste, it's not just the beans that make Old Chicago so good.

 Do you offer flavored coffees like pumpkin spice, cinnamon roast or cherry?

-We offer Pumpkin Spice and Cinnamon 'Toast'.
+We offer Pumpkin Spice every Fall.
 We may offer a French Vanilla, Cherry and others as well as a few other favorites like Caramel and Chocolate in the near future, but currently we sell out fast as it is with our Light, Medium and Dark Roast coffees.
 That is part of the reason why we have not offered many flavored coffees yet.

 I am looking for decaf ground coffee but I have not been able to find it on your site, do you offer decaffeinated coffee?

 Yes we do.
 Just search for decaffeinated in our search box.